clami66/AF_cache/README.md

 * **The pipeline uses Docker containers to automatically get all the requirements.
 Alternatively, apptainer or conda can also be used.
 See below to configure this behavior.**

-* **The pipeline automatically installs ColabFold MSA DBs and AlphaFold2 PDB template DBs.
+* **The pipeline automatically installs ColabFold MSA DBs, AlphaFold2 PDB template DBs and AlphaFold2 parameters.
 If these are already present on the system, this step can be skipped.
 See below to configure this behavior.**

 ### Pipeline inputs